Ts0X/myCppProject/README.md

 # My C++ Project

+Read and the code comments to see how they work.

   #Go to keylogger.cpp and enter your log file path e.g. path/myCppProject/myLogFile.txt

 This is a C++ project that includes various features like brute force, hash functions, AES encryption/decryption, and a keylogger.